 GIVE MINISTRY AWAY

 We want every Small Group Leader to look for ways to facilitate mutual ministry in their small group.
 This includes: hosting, praying, bringing food, leading breakout, facilitating the discussion, planning a social event, organizing a service opportunity and ultimately multiplying your group.
-Your small group should not fall only on your shoulders.
-Be intentional in looking for ways to push ministry out and involve your small group members as much as possible.

 PARTNER WITH OTHERS

 Leadership can be lonely, but you are not alone.
 In addition to your small group, we encourage you to come alongside other leaders, coaches, pastors and other ministry teams as you seek to lead your small group.
 We’re in this together.